makrai/notes/milner2207-cross-corp-study-ser.md

 # 1 Intro

 * Speech emotion recognition (SER)
-  * reviews into methods, features and datasets exist [3, 4, 5, 6]
+  * reviews into methods, features and datasets [3, 4, 5, 6]
 * A lot of research within SER has focussed on a single dataset avoiding different annotation problems [10]
   * [10] Mia Atcheson, Vidhyasaharan Sethu, and Julien Epps,